NecipAkgz/fhevm-example-factory/docs/basic/fhe-operations/fhe-add.md

 Introduction to homomorphic addition on encrypted values.
-Demonstrates the most fundamental FHE operation: adding two encrypted numbers without decrypting them.
-Shows the complete flow from receiving encrypted inputs, performing the addition, and granting permissions for both contract storage and user decryption.
+Demonstrates adding two encrypted numbers without decryption, including input handling, addition, and permission management.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: